calebkleveter/UIWebKit/CONTRIBUTING.md

 If you want to contribute to this project, that's great!

 Start by opening an issue.
 Name it something like 'Proposal: IDEA', or 'Enhancement: IDEA'.
 The administrators of the project can review it.
 When you get the go-ahead, create the enhancement and submit a PR.
+Here are some rules to follow

+1. Either use the `develop` branch or create your own.
+2. Create the PR to merge in to `develop`, or create the branch on the base repo.
+Do _not_ create a PR that will merge in to `master`.
+3. Try to follow the same commit messaging template as I use: `path/to/file - Cool enhancment`.

 The PR will then go through review, There are a couple of things we are looking for: